7 Five Parameters

 \(\beta_1\) is the “coefficient” of \(election\_age\).
 When comparing two individuals, the first with an \(election\_age\) one year older than the second, we expect the first to have a \(lived\_after\) value \(\beta_1\) different from the second.
 In other words, we expect the older to have fewer years remaining, because \(\beta_1\) is negative.
 Again, this is the value for the population from which our data is drawn.

-There are three unknown parameters — \(\beta_0\), \(\beta_1\) and \(\sigma\) — just as with the models we used in Chapter 5.
+There are three unknown parameters — \(\beta_0\), \(\beta_1\) and \(\sigma\) — just as with the models we used in early chapters.
 Before we get to the five parameter case, it is useful to review this earlier material.

 You may recall from middle school algebra that the equation of a line is \(y = m x + b\).
 There are two parameters: \(m\) and \(b\).
 The intercept \(b\) is the value of \(y\) when \(x = 0\).
 The slope coefficient \(m\) for \(x\) is the increase in \(y\) for every one unit increase in \(x\).
 When defining a regression line, we use slightly different notation but the fundamental relationship is the same.